nkimotou/BART-Summarizer/README.md

 I've left much more frequent comments in the included files than I usually would, in order to explain everything line by line.
 Ideally, an intern should be able to take this app and fully understand everything from end to end.

+For requirements.txt, you should be able to have your dependencies directly installed by using this command in the Dockerfile:

+`RUN pip install --no-cache-dir -r requirements.txt`

+However, I ran into some issues using this method.
+I directly specified which dependencies to pip install depending on what Docker container errors I had.
+I have left the file the way I am running it locally.
+You may use either of these methods.

 Please reach out to me at [nkimotou@gmail.com](nkimotou@gmail.com) for any questions or clarification.

 ***